youthinfront/youthinfront-site/teachers-framework-for-civic-participation.md

 - What impact are young people having now?
 - What else do you think it will take to create lasting change and make schools safer from gun violence?

-#### How to understand why to act and not to act and how
+#### Understanding the why and how of civic action
-- Why does it matter to me?
+- Why does a civic action matter to me?
 - Where do we start?
-- How can we make it easy and engaging?
+- How can we make civic action easy and engaging?
 - How do we get from voice to change?
 - How can we find allies?